 To complement the material here, I write occasionally on a couple of blogs:

 General blog on technical and university-related topics - mostly but not always from a software and systems engineering perspective.
-This has subsumed my previous Wordpress blog on software and systems engineering.

 I also have a separate personal site and blog which includes material about my interests outside of work.
 I am in the process of extending this to include all aspects of my web presence and it will eventually supercede this site.